A guide to Mobile Device Management remote control and remote access

 Can you remote into an Android tablet?

 Yes.
-With a proper MDM solution, you can enable remote access to your tablets, smartphones, and more.
+With a proper MDM solution, you can remote access devices, including tablets, smartphones, and more.

 How can I remote control my phone remotely?